 ‘Committee Secretary’ the person appointed by the Joint Committee as its principal advisor on all aspects of governance.
 Refer to Standing Orders: The Role of the Committee Secretary.

-‘Dispute Process’ the arbitration process agreed with WG.
+‘Dispute Process’ the arbitration process agreed with Welsh Government.

 ‘the EASC Directions’ the Emergency Ambulance Services Committee (Wales) Directions 2014 (2014/8 (W.8)) and the amended Directions (2016 No.8 (W.8))